wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/_index.md

     * Secrets
 ```

-The API services, webhooks, and secrets in the example all have a hard dependency to the environment. _If the environment is deleted all assets within the environment will also be deleted._ The same hard dependency applies to all child assets.
-Another example, if the version within the API service is deleted, the endpoint will also be deleted but not the API service.
+The API services, webhooks, and secrets in the example all have a hard dependency to the environment.
+If the environment is deleted all assets within the environment will also be deleted.
+The same hard dependency applies to all child assets.

+Another example is, if a version within the API service is deleted, its endpoint will also be deleted, but not the API service.

 The relationship between API service assets, webhooks, and secrets is a soft dependency.
 If a webhook is deleted, neither of the other two will be affected.
 However, this may break integrations where the webhook was being used, for example, in a catalog item.